 Email marketing is a simple way for sellers to connect with their customers.
 Merchants can send targeted messages to buyer segments that address the specific desires of each group.
 By appealing to buyers’ interests, email marketing is an influential tool for increasing sales revenue.

-There are numerous possibilities to ask customers if they want to receive email notifications, such as during the checkout process or in a pop-up window while they’re scrolling.
+There are numerous possibilities to ask customers if they want to receive email notifications during the checkout process or in a pop-up window while scrolling.
 This is how Lush does it.

 While not every customer will choose to enter your email list, those who do will be willing customers who are enthusiastic about your brand and will likely react well to your email marketing.